aiegoo/documentation/pages/mydoc/mydoc_aboutsite.md

 If credits I have inserted along the way are not enough to satisfy the standards of business or not fulfilling the required criteria, please allow me to apologize and I will do my best to amend and reflect or scrap away the questionable projects entirely.
 I owe everything to you and my teachers.

-On Mar 8, 2019 as I wrap up my NCS course and join Onofflink for my first stint in a real job.
+On Mar 8, 2019 as I wrapped up my NCS course and joined Onofflink for my first stint in a real job.
 This was the beginning of my developer career, then continued the same path with Jiseoan where I found my true passion on mobility and aiot integration.
 In 2021, I've been looking forward to making this road of learning a reality.

 ## Highlights of